avarun42/dblarons.github.com/_posts/2015-08-28-map-reduce-filter-zip.md

 }
 ```

-Reduce tends to more "complicated" to newcomers than either map or filter, but
+Reduce tends to be more confusing to newcomers than map and filter, but it's
-it's surprising how often it gets used.
+surprising how often it gets used.
 At least in this example, it may not be
 obvious where the improvement comes from.
 But when we start combining higher
 level functions to transform our data, the utility will be more obvious.